German Shepherd Growth & Weight Chart (Updated in 2025)

 This is the perfect time for socializing with puppy pals as it’s what is known as the “seniority period” where your pup will learn how to dominate and fight for his position in the pack.
 They will bite and nip, so it’s down to you to show them who’s boss.

 Your pup is officially into the juvenile period now.
-All of his puppy teeth should be developed by now and are normally very sharp.
+All their puppy teeth should be developed by now and are normally very sharp.
 So, beware of your fingers when playing.

-At 12 weeks of age, puppies can start to eat three to four set meals a day with measured amounts.
-The 2nd DHLPCC jab is also due, so a visit to the vet is in order.
+At 12 weeks of age, puppies can start eating three to four set meals a day in measured amounts.
+The second DHLPCC jab is also due, so a visit to the vet is necessary.

 16-week-old (4 months) German Shepherd

 Your GSD pup will start losing milk teeth at this age, which means lots of chewing.
-Be sure to let him know what he’s allowed to chew and what not to chew.
+Be sure to let them know what to chew and what not to chew.
 Purpose-made dog-approved chew toys are best, not teddy bears or old shoes.
-He won’t know the difference between old and new.
+They won’t know the difference between old and new.

 As they grow through this period between three and six months, GSD puppies are more juvenile than babies.
 They will be more boisterous and energetic.
 But on the plus side will feed easily, be more friendly with animals and people alike, and more than likely be housetrained if you have managed them correctly.